 The Department of Mathematical Sciences has ten tenured faculty, all of whom hold the Ph.D. degree.
-The department also has a number of adjunct faculty, three of whom are full-time, and several graduate assistants.
+The department also has a number of adjunct faculty, two of whom are full-time, and two graduate assistants.
 The specialty areas of the full-time faculty cover the important fields within mathematics, including algebra, analysis, topology, combinatorics, graph theory, number theory, probability, statistics, mathematics education and applied mathematics.
-The department also has a full-time department secretary and two work-study students.
+The department also has a full-time department secretary and one work-study student.

 Each mathematics major is assigned a faculty advisor, and students meet with their advisors regularly to plan a program of study that meets their academic and career goals.
 In addition, advisors and the department chairperson stand ready to help students with any academic or personal problems that may arise.